sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 The [OSSRH Guide][sonatype-ossrhguide] walks you through the required process of setting up the account with Sonatype.
-It’s as simple as [creating a Sonatype's JIRA account][sonatype-signup] and afterwards creating a [New Project ticket][sonatype-new-project].
-When creating the account try to use the same domain in your email address as the project is hosted on.
-I guess it makes it easier to validate the relationship with the groupId requested in the ticket, but is not the only method used to confirm the ownership.
+It’s as simple as [creating a Sonatype's JIRA account][sonatype-signup] and then a [New Project ticket][sonatype-new-project].
+When creating the account, try to use the same domain in your email address that the project is hosted on.
+It makes it easier for Sonatype to validate the relationship with the groupId requested in the ticket, but it is not the only method used to confirm the ownership.

 Creation of the New Project ticket is as simple as: